Zhxrick/zhxrick/README.md

 - 🤝 I'm open to collaborating on exciting projects and helping other developers with their projects.

-- 📫 Feel free to contact me at zharickdonado848@gmail.com.
+- 📫 Feel free to contact me at zharickdonado848@gmail.com or +57 3242828122.

-- 💼 I have experience designing applications in Dart with Flutter.
+💼 I have experience designing applications in Dart with Flutter and basic web in Ruby on Rails.

 <!--Intro end-->